Bitter Lake Reservoir Improvement Project

 What's happening now?

-Capital projects in the design phase like the Bitter Lake Reservoir Improvement Project progress in phases (30%, 60%, 90%, Final design).
-We expect to reach the 60% design milestone by the end of 2023.
+Capital projects in the design phase like the Bitter Lake Reservoir Improvement Project progress in phases (30%, 60%, 90%, final design).
+We expect to reach the 90% design completion milestone by fall 2024.

 Community benefits

 This project is part of SPU’s regional drinking water system.
 When construction is complete, the new reservoir will provide protection from sunlight, dirt, leaves, and other debris to help preserve water service and quality for years to come.
-The project will provide additional open space for the community.
+Additionally, the project will provide more open space and public art for the community to enjoy.

 Community engagement

 SPU is committed to providing timely information and updates on project activities.
-Updates may be available in multiple formats: the website, emails, mailings, drop-in sessions, briefings, and public meetings.
+Updates may be available in multiple formats: the website, emails, mailings, drop-in sessions, informational tabling events, briefings, and public meetings.
 There will be several opportunities for the public to engage and provide feedback throughout the project.
-Check back for more information about upcoming opportunities to engage.
-If you are interested in receiving updates, please subscribe to the project email list.
+To learn about current opportunities, please view the “What’s happening now” section.
+If you are interested in receiving project updates, please subscribe to the project email list.

 One Seattle